SiddhantDeshmukh/adventOfCode21/sid/README.md

 should be multipled by the value 'X' to get the new [pos, depth].
 In part 2, the dictionary contains the 'forward', 'down', 'up' functions to directly update the coordinates.

+One way I could clean it up (but I won't since I want the solutions to be as- attempted) is to package the loop over the 'input' into a function that updates the coordinates at each step.
+Essentially, create an update function (rules) for each part (Dict of functions) and then pass this Dict of instructions in as well.
+The function should just return the final coords!

+Update: I went ahead and did it in the 'learn' directory, which I'll use to write improvements to the challenges!